 Scantron Test Scoring Machine 888P

 The current Scantron machine uses form 888-2.
 The SHC Bookstore sells the Scantron sheets to students for 6 in a pack for around $2.
-Let the Bookstore know in advance if you'll be asking students to purchase them, so they'll have enough available.
-The Scantron Item Analysis Summary Sheet (Form 9700) is useful to determine areas of the test that were difficult for your students.
+Let the SHC Bookstore know in advance if you'll be asking students to purchase them, so they'll have enough available.
+The Scantron Item Analysis Summary Sheet (Form 9700) is used to determine areas of the test that were difficult for your students.
 These are available at scantronforms.com.

 Faculty & Students: